nbari/dbre/content/postgresql/rsync.md

 SELECT pg_backup_stop();
 ```

-Save the output of `pg_backup_stop()` as it contains the required WAL files needed for recovery, it will output something like:
+Save the output of `pg_backup_stop()`, as it contains the backup_label and the
+WAL segment name needed to make the backup consistent.
+This tells you which WAL
+files must be copied to the destination for recovery.
+The output looks like:

 ```txt
 postgres=# SELECT pg_backup_stop();